 More»Corning is a city in Steuben County, New York, United States, on the Chemung River.
 The population was 11,183 at the 2010 census.
 It is named for Erastus Corning, an Albany financier and railroad executive who was an investor in the company that developed the community.«Less

 More»This unique museum in western New York State showcases thousands of objects that illustrate the history of and science behind glassmaking.
 The museum tour includes live demonstrations by expert glassblowers as well as ancient artifacts.«Less

 More»For more than 75 years, visitors to Niagara Falls have been able to enjoy a nighttime illumination of the impressive American and Horseshoe falls.
-Every night of the year at dusk, visitors can experience the falls a new way.«Less
+Every night, at dusk, visitors can experience the falls lit in the colors of the rainbow.«Less

 Standard Hotel: Quality Hotel or similar

 In the morning, we will ride the Hornblower Niagara Cruise before crossing the border to see an IMAX Movie and ascend the Skylon Tower.
 In the afternoon we will arrive in Toronto, where we will visit the CN Tower, Ontario Legislative Building, City Hall, and University of Toronto.
 Guests will also have the change to take a Cruise on Lake Ontario.

 More»Known and loved for both their power and their beauty, the Niagara Falls offer an experience unlike any other.
 More water tumbles down from the Niagara River every minute than any other place in the world.«Less